Anubhavv32/shopping-kart/README.md

 # you need to start json server for starting this project
-# use command ->  json-server --watch db.json --port 4000
+npx json-server --watch db.json --port 4000
 And then start the project